Paramveergithub/Snake-Game/README.md

-This is snake game build on html, css, js. to play visit this link:- https://snake-game-0001.netlify.app
+This is a snake game built on HTML, CSS, and JavaScript. to play visit this link:- https://snake-game-0001.netlify.app